P0475 Code 7.3 Powerstroke

 📢Read also: P1211 Code 7.3 Powerstroke

-Check EBPV Power Supply Circuit
+Check the EBPV Power Supply Circuit

 It is recommended that the pressure valve power supply should carry 12V power.
-To verify its functionality, a test bulb should be connected to the red terminal and the ground circuit, to see if it lights up.
+To verify its functionality, a test bulb should be connected to the red terminal and the ground circuit to see if it lights up.

 Scenario 1: